 Is your hot water rusty?

 If so, the water heater may need flushing.
-If Grandview's water is hard.
-It ranges from 9.9 you flush your water heater, follow the manufacturer's guidelines.
+If you flush your water heater, follow the manufacturer's guidelines.

 Discolored water rarely causes health problems.
 Drinking water regulations provide guidelines covering taste, and odor or color of drinking water.